 Of the five products, this one has the highest concentration of all three N, P, and K. This might be a signal to new orchid growers to test the other products first, and gradually you’re your way up to this one.
 If done wrong, it could cause extreme root burn.

 This product is relatively inexpensive and will last you an eternity if you only have one orchid.
 It’s also very easy to use and comes with great directions.
 The value for your money is more than exceptional, which is what we’re aiming for.

 The impractical side of this fertilizer is that if you only have one orchid, what will you do with a gallon of water left over?
-With one gallon of water you can fertilize up to 30 or 40 orchids.
-To have this much water sitting aside just to be thrown away afterwards is a shame.
+With one gallon of water, you can fertilize up to 30 or 40 orchids.
+To have this much water sitting aside just to be thrown away afterward is a shame.

 In defense of Miracle-Gro, they did answer this concern.
 You can store the gallon of water in a shady area up to two weeks.
 That still means using half a gallon of water for one orchid.

 Also, the photo on the product wrongly influences you to use exaggerated amounts.